starzynhobr/Game-XML-Translator/README.md

 Desktop tool that helps modders and localization teams translate XML dialogue files.
 It provides a CustomTkinter interface to preview original strings, apply machine translations, review them faster, and export an updated XML without breaking the structure of the game file.

+> **Status:** maintenance mode.
+No new features are planned, but the existing code and build instructions remain available for reference.

 ## Features

 - XML extractor/injector that preserves node order and attributes.